|

 A piece of a line with endpoints at both ends

-If a figure is divided by a line and both divisions are mirrors of each other, the figure has line symmetry.
+If a figure can be divided by a line where both divisions are mirrors of each other, the figure has line symmetry.
 The line that divides the figure is the line of symmetry

-An equation or graph is linear if the graph of an equation is a straight line
+An equation or graph is linear if the graph of the equation is a straight line

 A function of the form f(x) = mx + b where m and b are some fixed numbers.
 The names "m" and "b" are traditional.
 Functions of this kind are called "linear" because their graphs are straight lines